csessig86/intro-to-js/README.md

 * It requires no plugins to run.
 * It’s an object-orientated programming language like Python, Ruby and PHP.
 * HTML = Elements the page
-* Javascript = How those elements on the page
+* CSS = How those elements on the page look
+* Javascript = Adding, removing and interacting with elements

 ####Browser dependency
 * For the most part, Javascript requires browsers to operate.